Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

 For sharing it in public, I would love to have some completely frivolous items:

-(Which I will likely try to procure these on my own anyway)

 | Cost | What | Reasoning |
 | :--- | :-----: | :----- |
 | $100 | Hair-dye | Green hair dye to assist with branding - people remember green hair and it attracts attention. |
 | $20 | [marmot hand puppet](http://smile.amazon.com/Folkmanis-3034-Groundhog-Hand-Puppet/dp/B00KWJZHEI/) | A little marmot to act as a mascot.
 It might end up part cyborg. |
 | $20 | Eris T-shirt | Because swag. |

 ###Why am I applying to an internship?